 The Investment Advisory Agreement and the Administration Agreement are each terminable by either party without penalty upon 60 days' written notice to the other.
 If either of these agreements is terminated, the costs we incur under new agreements may increase.
 In addition, we will likely incur significant time and expense in locating alternative parties to provide the services we expect to receive under both our Investment Advisory Agreement and our Administration Agreement.
-Any new Investment Advisory Agreement would also be subject to approval by our stockholders.
+Any new investment advisory agreement would also be subject to approval by our stockholders.

-A summary of our significant contractual payment obligations as of March 31, 2016 are as follows (dollars in thousands):
+A summary of our significant contractual payment obligations as of December 31, 2016 are as follows (dollars in thousands):

-Contractual Obligations Payments Due by Period Less Than 1 Year 1 - 3 Years 3 - 5 Years More Than 5 Years Total SBA Debentures \$ 11,500 \$ 5,000 \$ 80,700 \$ 85,000 \$ 182,200 Notes 113,438 113,438 Credit Facility 73,000 73,000 Total Contractual Obligations \$ 11,500 \$ 78,000 \$ 80,700 \$ 198,438 \$ 368,638
+C Contractual Obligations Payments Due by Period Less Than 1 Year 1 - 3 Years 3 - 5 Years More Than 5 Years Total SBA Debentures \$ - \$ 5,000 \$ 80,700 \$ 85,000 \$ 170,700 Notes 113,438 113,438 Credit Facility 44,000 44,000 Total Contractual Obligations \$ \$ 49,000 \$194,138 \$ 85,000 \$ 328,138

 In order to qualify as a RIC and to avoid corporate-level U.S. federal income tax on the income we distribute to our stockholders, we are required to distribute at least 90% of our net ordinary income and our net short-term capital gains in excess of net long-term capital losses, if any, to our stockholders on an annual basis.
 Additionally, we must distribute an amount at least equal to the sum of 98% of our net ordinary income (during the calendar year) plus 98.2% of our net capital gain income (during each 12-month period ending on October 31) plus any net ordinary income and capital gain net income for preceding years that were not distributed during such years and on which we paid no U.S. federal income tax to avoid a U.S. federal excise tax.
 We made quarterly distributions to our stockholders for the first four full quarters subsequent to our IPO.

-To the extent we have income available, we intend to make monthly distributions thereafter.
+To the extent we have income available, we have made and intend to make monthly distributions thereafter.
 Our monthly stockholder distributions, if any, will be determined by our Board on a quarterly basis.
 Any distribution to our stockholders will be declared out of assets legally available for distribution.

-We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of our distributions from time to time.
+We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of our distributions from time to time and from time to time we may decrease the amount of our distributions.
 In addition, we may be limited in our ability to make distributions due to the asset coverage requirements applicable to us as a BDC under the 1940 Act.
 If we do not distribute a certain percentage of our income annually, we will suffer adverse tax consequences, including the possible loss of our qualification as a RIC.
 We cannot assure stockholders that they will receive any distributions.